MonikaDhanasekaran/Hackathon1/README.md

 POKEMON

+About the Project - This project is to list Pokemons by the given ID.

-This project is done by using the tech stacks Javascript, HTML and CSS.
+Tech Stack - This project is done by using the tech stacks Javascript, HTML and CSS.